 Coco Bistro was one of the restaurants that kept popping up when searching for the best food in Turks and Caicos.
-Not only was it listed on all the popular travel sites, it was also personally recommended by a few friends.
-The restaurant is located in the largest palm grove on the island of Providenciales, which makes for an amazing outdoor seating area with natural coverage from the sun.
-As for the food, they use really fresh ingredients to make elegant Caribbean cuisine.
+Not only do all the popular travel sites tell you to eat here, our friends highly recommended it, too.
+The restaurant is located in the largest palm grove on the island of Providenciales, which makes for relaxing outdoor seating area with natural coverage from the sun.
+As for the food, they use fresh ingredients to make elegant Caribbean cuisine.

 Coco Bistro style Ahi Tuna Sashimi:

 Above: Conch 2 Ways (fritters and ceviche)

 Also, you’ll probably see him while you’re there, but they have a resident cat named Coco.
 She has been at the restaurant every night for seven years and is friendly.

 It’s a tropical island, so sometimes it rains for a few minutes throughout the day.
 They gave us the option to move inside or use umbrellas.
 They also had stands for the umbrellas, so you don’t have to hold them up while you eat, but we thought this was more fun!
 The coconut palms also shielded us from a lot of the rain.

 Overall, Turks and Caicos hasn’t been our favorite destination for food, but Coco Bistro was the exception.
 They had great service and food.
 Otherwise, we knew we were mainly in TCI for the crystal clear water and a nice escape.

 Pro Trips for Dining at Coco Bistro Turks and Caicos